Writer | Producer | Lead Actress

 As of October 2022, reported by Forbes, the "Total abortion bans that criminalize performing the procedure in nearly all cases are now in place in 13 states", highlighting that, "(by) July (2022) 43 clinics in 11 states had stopped performing abortions in the first month after the Dobbs ruling alone."

 Audiences are craving female and queer stories told by female and queer filmmakers more than ever!!
 In their study “I Want To See Me”, The Geena Davis Institute concluded that, “People want to see themselves reflected on screen.
 Moviegoers being able to identify with the characters in a movie drives their attendance behavior”.
+The 2019 ReFrame Executive Summary reports that, “Women are an economic force in the marketplace; 51% of the US Population, 52% of Moviegoers, 51% of Movie Tickets Purchased.”
 DIVERSITY SELLS!
 A UCLA study shared by Women and Hollywood showcases that, “In 2018, films with casts that were 21-30% minority enjoyed the highest median global box office receipts.
 In 2019, this honor went to films with casts that were 41-50% minority” and “41 of 2021’s top 100 films featured a female lead or co-lead”.